mxgamecoderv/VORTEX-MD/.github/README.md

 <br>

-- *VORTEX-BOT-V1 is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+- *VORTEX-MD is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use VORTEX-BOT-V1 at your own risk by keeping this warning in mind.*
+- *Use VORTEX-MD at your own risk by keeping this warning in mind.*

   #### ```MX-GΔMΞCØDΞR VIEWS 🧚```
 ![Visitor Count](https://profile-counter.glitch.me/mxgamecoder/count.svg)